Dare to Be Stupid: Parodies and polka

 On February 21, 1985, Yankovic began recording the parodies for Dare to Be Stupid.
 The first parody recorded for the album was "Yoda".
 "Yoda" was originally written by Yankovic during the initial run of the 1980 American film The Empire Strikes Back.
 After the success of the movie, Yankovic toyed with the idea of writing a song based on the break-out character, but was unable to find a suitable song to use as the base.
 Yankovic remembers, "I was still in college at the time, and a friend of mine named Mike suggested that I do the song to the tune of 'Lola'—which I couldn't believe that I hadn't thought of myself, since I was such a huge Kinks fan."
 Yankovic wrote and recorded a version of the song, using only an accordion, on a four-track cassette Portastudio.
 This version of "Yoda" was a hit on The Dr. Demento Show, and even managed to hit, and hold onto, number one on the Funny Five countdown for several weeks.
 This early demo was later released on the sixth volume of Dr. Demento's Basement Tapes.

 After the success of the demo version, Yankovic wanted to put the song on one of his albums.
 However, securing permission from George Lucas and the Kinks delayed the release of the song for about five years.
-Eventually, after Lucas gave Yankovic permission, the song's publishers turned Al down.
+Eventually, after Lucas gave Yankovic permission, the song's publishers turned Yankovic down.
 Several versions of why the parody was turned down exist.
 In a 1985 interview with Spin, Yankovic explained that, "We approached Ray Davies [the song's composer], we've been approaching him every year and a half, two years before each album comes out and he's always been a little skeptical, a little afraid because 'Lola' was a very personal song for him.
 Then just out of the blue he decided this time to let us do it."
 However, the liner notes to the Permanent Record present a different story.
 According to the album's notes, the song may have remained unreleased for some time had it not been for a chance encounter between Yankovic and Davies.
 When Yankovic asked why he hadn't given him permission, Davies remarked that he had never been asked.
 Davies immediately gave Yankovic permission to record the song, and the song was later released on Dare to Be Stupid.